 "The real gains will be made from finding it (mesothelioma) earlier," said surgeon Harvey Pass, M.D., a long-time leader in mesothelioma advancements.
 "Treatments will work better.
 It could be very important in turning this into a chronic illness."

 Finding the absolute mesothelioma cure still may be years away, but finding a way to control mesothelioma has taken hold.
 The six-months-to-live prognosis is no longer the norm at the specialty centers with experience in treating this disease.
-Patients are living considerably longer today with up-to-date treatment plans.
+Patients are living considerably longer today with updated treatment plans.